Adapton/adapton.rust/README.md

      It will proceed in three baby steps (see below).

    - To run experiments, we need to implement user code.

-     I will proceed by creating simple apps, as in our recent papers (PLDI 2014, Nominal Adapton draft).
+     I will proceed by creating simple list and tree transformations, as in our recent papers (PLDI 2014, Nominal Adapton draft).

-     I will also implement simple small-step evaluators, towards better understanding and illustrate AAM + IC via Adapton.
+     I will also implement simple small-step evaluators, to better understand and illustrate AAM + IC via Adapton.

 TODO: Core Library
 -----------------
- - ~~ Basic articulation interface ~~
+ - <del> Basic articulation interface </del>

  - Language understanding: How do I .invoke an Invoke object?